adithyan-s-pillai/github-slideshow/_posts/0000-01-02-adithyan-s-pillai.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is a world of computers
+This is a world of computers "Come Lets Play"
 Use the left arrow to go back!